todddrinkwater/ruby_hangman/README.md

 - As a hangman player, I want the game to end when I have guessed the full word

 Game Flow
-1. Start game
+1. Start game X
 2. Admin input for word to guess X
 3. Type checking X

 4. Display word length with letters replaced with _ 's X
 5. User inputs single letter X
-6. User type checking
+6. User type checking X
-7. Check if letter is in word
+7. Check if letter is in word X
 7a.
 Decrease words remaining count by number of letter matches 7b.
 Call display word function
 8. Check count
 a.
 If guessesRemaining > 0 and lettersRemaining > 1 run game guess process again
 b.
 If guessesRemaining < 0 display "GAME OVER."
 b.
 Display "You win!" if letters remaining < 1

+Tests...